Terabyte-Scale Analytics in the Blink of an Eye: Introduction

 In this work, we show that distributed SQL query processing at very high speeds is possible using a cluster of multi-GPU machines with high-bandwidth interconnects.
-While prior systems such as HeavyDB and Theseus~\cite{voltron-data} have explored SQL acceleration with multiple GPUs, in this paper, we push the boundary and show what is the art of the possible for SQL analytics on powerful clusters of GPU machines.
-To achieve this, we implemented a distributed version of TQP~\cite{surakav_he_2022}.
-With TQP we took the nonconventional decision of leveraging high-performance ML frameworks (i.e., PyTorch) for running SQL analytics on GPUs.
+While prior systems, such as HeavyDB and Theseus~\cite{voltron-data} have explored SQL acceleration with multiple GPUs, in this paper, we push the boundary and show what is the art of the possible for SQL analytics on powerful clusters of GPU machines.
+To achieve this, we implemented a distributed version of Tensor Query Processor (TQP)~\cite{surakav_he_2022}.
+With TQP, we took the nonconventional decision of leveraging high-performance ML frameworks (i.e., PyTorch) for running SQL analytics on GPUs.
 The key idea was to leverage any system improvement in the ML space also for SQL analytics~\cite{Koutsoukos21-tensor}.
 In this paper, we follow a similar philosophy by implementing data exchange operations using the core group communication primitives used in AI training.
 We leverage NVIDIA and AMD high-performance implementations of such primitives (i.e., NCCL~\cite{nccl} and RCCL~\cite{rccl}), and natively use their proprietary backend networks, as well as leveraging their algorithms for efficient multi-GPU cross-machine data transfers.
+Starting from input data partitioned and loaded in GPU HBMs, we run all 22 TPC-H~\cite{tpch} queries at 1 TB scale in 0.53 seconds in total using 40 GPUs (H100, 5 machines) and 3 TB scale in 1.3 seconds (Figure~\ref{fig:tpch-best-times}).
+We can also complete all 22 queries at 1 TB scale in 1.06 seconds on a single machine with 8 GPUs (MI300X).
+This beats custom scale-up CPU machines fitting the workload in RAM by over 60$\times$~\cite{HPE_TPC-H_2022,HPE_TPC-H_3TB_2024} and more for commodity scale-out cloud-based hardware.
+This is just a snapshot in time of the achievable performance with the hardware that we have access to.
+In fact, and as we write, next-generation GPUs with even faster network interconnect are being deployed in the cloud~\cite{blackwell}.
+To address how future-generation hardware and interconnects can impact end-to-end performance, we also developed analytical models to get insights into the expected performance as we continue to scale and run TQP on new hardware.
+We expect the performance that we can achieve on GPU clusters with fast interconnects to drastically outpace CPU equivalents.